Abiam-Dronca/abi-dev/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.9 - 18.
+August 2022 =
+* Feature: Improved notice when the Autoplay is used on a single slide to avoid confusion.
+* Feature: u tag is now allowed in text layer.
+* Fix: PHP 8.1. compatibility fixes.
+* Fix: Allow data protocol when Jetpack is active to avoid it removing the arrows and other base64 images.
+* Fix: Major overhaul of the way the plugin deals with options.
+This should fix a some bugs and provide improved security.
+* Other: Spanish translation updated.
+Thanks, Rodrigo!
+* Other: Dutch translation updated.
+Thanks, Frank!
+* Other: PHP related conflicts were renamed at the Debug Information to more accurately reflect the cause of the conflict.

 = 3.5.1.7 - 26.
 May 2022 =
 * Fix: Major overhaul of the way the plugin deals with options.
 This should fix a some bugs and provide improved security.
 To enhance security the "JavaScript callbacks" option was removed.
 If you need to write custom codes to manipulate the slider [follow this guide](https://smartslider.helpscoutdocs.com/article/2089-how-to-write-your-own-javascript-code) to learn how.